junxit/us-congress-bills-110/metadata.md

 - 2007-05-24 — Introduced in House
 - 2007-05-24 — Introduced in House
 - 2007-05-24 — Referred to the House Committee on Veterans' Affairs.
+- 2007-05-29 — Referred to the Subcommittee on Health.
+- 2007-06-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-06-25 — Considered as unfinished business. (consideration: CR H7051)
+- 2007-06-25 — Considered under suspension of the rules. (consideration: CR H7037-7039)
+- 2007-06-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2546.
+- 2007-06-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-06-25 — Mr. Hare moved to suspend the rules and pass the bill.
+- 2007-06-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 381 - 0 (Roll no. 550). (text: CR H7037)
+- 2007-06-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 381 - 0 (Roll no. 550).(text: CR H7037)